AseptSoft Core Documentation

 One workbook per process, separate worksheets per equipment module

-Separate file for each Process, with one worksheet per Equipment Module grouping
+Separate file for each Process, with one worksheet per Equipment Module grouping — showing the items of each equipment module and their configured states in each step

 One workbook per equipment module